-End of Course Summative Assessments
+4.8 End of Course Summative Assessments

 The summative assessment at the end of every course attests to the student's achievement of the competencies that is, the specific learning outcomes attached to the course.
 This evaluation accounts for a substantive value toward the final grade, with a range between 30% and 40%.
-It can be a single Institutional Policy on the Evaluation of Student Learning ST. LAM, V.2 or combined assessment task.
+It can be a single or combined assessment task.
 Exceptions to the weighting of the final summative assessment may occur in courses that have clinical learning experiences, internships, and intensive courses.